Love and Intimate Relationships

 Each of these components must be sustained to maintain healthy and growing close relationships.
 Predictability can create stagnation and undermine intimacy and passion; change and growth keep a relationship healthy and vibrant.
 Commitment is enhanced through action and by working on the intimacy and passion components of the relationship.

 The role of imagination

 Creative imagination plays an important role in the development and maintenance of adult intimate love.
 Imagination creates images of a desirable life with the other; it is an organizing force which helps shape thoughts, feelings and actual behaviors.
 For love to survive, imagination also creates idealized internal images of the partner, not just in the sense of an overestimation of traits but also as an aid to keep the other in the best light possible, as differences develop, so as to stay on the path to love.

 By bestowing love, mutual enjoyment and affection, partners encourage the growth of connection and commitment.
 Continuing negative appraisals, on the other hand, destroy the foundation of a relationship.
 Distress in the relationship can fluctuate suddenly and periodically.
-The coping mechanisms described above are part of the work of a relationship, along with forgiveness, compassion and other virtues.
-This work is done internally; and even with the help of others and God, it aims at the transforming our inner reality and how we interpret events and situation, for it is our interpretation of reality which is at the core of our happiness.
+The coping mechanisms described above are part of the work of a relationship, along with forgiveness, compassion, and other virtues.
+This work is done internally; and even with the help of couples counseling, other forms of family and therapy support, and God, it aims at the transforming our inner reality and how we interpret events and situation, for it is our interpretation of reality which is at the core of our happiness.